MTV EMAs 2017 Red Carpet Arrivals: See Demi Lovato and More

 Hailey Baldwin

-The personality is basic in black at at the MTV EMAs 2017 held at The SSE Arena on November 12, 2017 in London, England.
+The personality is basic in black at the MTV EMAs 2017 held at The SSE Arena on November 12, 2017 in London, England.

 Don't miss E!
 News every weekday at 7 and 11 p.m.